Withered99/Doctor4t-Astronomical-Wiki/README.md

-# Doctor4t-Astronomical-Wiki
+# Astronomical Wiki
-A documentation of most things in the Astronomical Mod
+**This is an unofficial project and not connected to doctor4t or Ladysnake**

+## All info is in the wiki section